gagarine/bootstrap4/README.md

 ## Working with this theme

-You can read the package.json file to see a list of command, but really you certainly ony need 'npm run watch'.
+You can read the package.json file to see a list of command, but really you certainly ony need `npm run watch`.

-To customize style and bootstrap edit the file in scss/styles.scss
+To customize style and bootstrap edit the file in `scss/styles.scss`

 ## Contribution